 If you suffer from the effects of varicose veins, are worried about blood clots you may benefit from treatment.
 Swollen, visible veins are caused by underlying vein disease, also known as venous insufficiency.
 As venous disease progresses, it can lead to painful and uncomfortable medical conditions such as deep vein thrombosis.
 Venous symptoms can range from mild to severe, sometimes impacting quality of life.
 USA Vein Clinics is dedicated to offering minimally invasive varicose vein treatments from top rated vein specialists.
 We offer a range of treatment options to ensure our patients receive personalized vein care from diagnosis to procedure.

-Generally more common in women and older adults, varicose veins affect 22 million women and 11 million men between the ages of 40 to 80 years.
+Varicose veins affect 22 million women and 11 million men between the ages of 40 to 80 years.
 Minimally invasive, office-based varicose vein treatment can help alleviate painful symptoms and reduce the risk of developing dangerous blood clots and venous ulcers.

 Sometimes, more than one type of treatment or multiple treatments may be necessary to reduce challenging symptoms.
 During an initial consultation, your vein specialist can give you a better idea of what will be required.